-Spanish has become so prevalent in the US that it is considered the 4th largest Spanish speaking country in the world.
+Spanish has become so prevalent in the US that it is considered the second language.
 According to the Census of 2000 there are 41.3 million Hispanics in the US.
 By 2050, they project this number to be 102.6 million, which will then represent 24% of the total US population.

 The number of students who choose to study Spanish beyond the requirement has grown significantly in the last decade.
 For careers in the government, health care, law, media, NGOs, and education, understanding Spanish will put you in great advantage.